elifesciences/data-hub-ejp-xml-pipeline/README.md

-# eJP XML Airflow Data Pipeline
+# eJP XML Data Pipeline
 This repository consists of a generic data pipeline that is used to ETL eJP XML dumps in S3 buckets.
 Being generic, it needs to be configured for its data source, data sink, and transformations.
 The sample configuration for this data pipeline can be found in `sample_data_config` directory of this project